The MEDDIC Scorecard That Tells Me Which Deals to Kill

 The break-up email did what three weeks of follow-ups couldn’t.

-How It Lives in HubSpot
+How to Set It Up in HubSpot

 Every Monday morning I open the pipeline and ask one question: am I spending time in the green zone?